lc-at/wabf/README.md

 ```

 ## Usage
-To simply run the tool (notice the "x"):
+To simply run the tool (notice the "x" this is thenumber which we are unsure of):
 ```
+In Windows CMD
-python wabf.py 6281288x272x7
+    python3 wabf.py 6281288x272x7
+In Linux:
+    sudo chmod 777 wabf.py
+    python3 wabf.py

 ```
 ### `PHONE_NUMBER` argument
 The content of this first and only argument is the phone number which has a missing digit identified by "x".